 In this study, all randomized subjects received the same brushing protocol.
 They also received a 30-day supply of toothpaste containing Plaque HD or a placebo toothpaste.
 To evaluate hs-CRP, Quest Diagnostics measured levels using an enzyme-linked immunosorbent assay.

 "The current results are similar to those of our previous pilot process"Says Charles H. Hennekens, senior author of the study.
 “To understand whether this plaque-identifying toothpaste reduces heart attacks or strokes, large-scale randomized trials are needed.
 Studies of sufficient size and duration.
-However, these findings provide stronger rationale for conducting such studies.
+These results, however, provide stronger rationale for conducting such studies.
 If positive, the results of these studies would have significant clinical potential and implications for health".

 A report from the US Centers for Disease Control and Prevention found that 47,2 percent of American adults aged 30 and over have some form of periodontal disease.
 It is a pathological inflammatory condition of the gums and tissues surrounding the teeth.
 Periodontal disease increases with age, affecting more than 70% of adults aged 65 and over.